My Top Ten Good Home Design Values

-The design process for everything we create – homes, tee shirts, coffee makers – is guided by recognized values of some sort.
+The design process for everything we create – homes, tee shirts, coffee makers – is guided by recognized values of some sort – quality, function, and beauty, for example.
 How those values are interpreted by the designer is what makes the difference between good and bad design.

-Everyone has their own taste, their own idea of what’s appealing, and we often disagree about what we like.
-But we can probably agree on the values we use to create good design.
+And while everyone has their own taste and their own idea of what’s appealing, we probably agree on most of the values that inform our designs.

 1. Good home design is shaped by the individuals who live in it